DivLoic/xke-kingof-scaling/README.md

     Processor: KTABLE-TOSTREAM-0000000010 (stores: []) --> KSTREAM-SINK-0000000011 <-- KSTREAM-AGGREGATE-0000000009
     Sink: KSTREAM-SINK-0000000011 (topic: SESSIONS) <-- KTABLE-TOSTREAM-0000000010
 ```
-The JMX metrics are exported via [jmx-export]() in a prometheus format.
-On the [
+The JMX metrics are exported via [jmx-export](https://github.com/prometheus/jmx_exporter) in a prometheus format.
-config.yaml](./kos-streams/docker/config.yaml) we focus on the lag metric corresponding to each partions of the two
+On the [config.yaml](./kos-streams/docker/config.yaml) we focus on the lag metric corresponding to each partitions of
-input topics.
-Note that the type `GAUGE` is required for the
+the two input topics:

 ```yaml
   - pattern: "kafka.consumer<type=consumer-fetch-manager-metrics, client-id=(.*), topic=GAME-FRAME-RS, partition=(.*)><>records-lag: (.*)"